Skip to main content

 As of 2015–16 there are two different independent study program modalities each of which has its unique attendance requirements.
 The two modalities are: traditional independent study and CBIS.
 To learn more about assigned work and attendance, refer to the CDE Instructional Time and Attendance Accounting web page.

-3. Are LEAs allowed to claim ADA for apportionment for independent study pupils with an inter-district transfer agreement based on a parent’s or guardian’s employment?
-(New 01-Jul-2022)
+2. Are LEAs allowed to claim ADA for apportionment for independent study students with an inter-district transfer agreement based on a parent’s or guardian’s employment?
+(Updated 01-Jan-2025)

-ADA may not be earned from the independent study of any pupil who meets residency requirements pursuant to subdivision (b) of EC Section 48204, where a parent or guardian is physically employed within the boundaries of that school district, but resides outside the school district boundaries.
+ADA may not be earned from full-time independent study for any student who meets residency requirements pursuant to subdivision (b) of EC Section 48204, where a parent or guardian is physically employed within the boundaries of that school district, but resides outside the school district boundaries.
 EC Section 51747.3(c)

-4. Are there geographical limitations on generating attendance for independent study?
-(Updated 01-Jul-2022)
+3. Are there geographical limitations on generating attendance for independent study?
+(Updated 01-Jan-2025)

 Yes.
-EC Section 51747.3(c) limits the claiming of ADA for apportionment for pupils participating in independent study to pupils that reside in the county in which the average daily attendance (ADA) is reported or in the adjacent county to the county in which the ADA is reported.
+EC Section 51747.3(c) limits the claiming of ADA for apportionment for students participating in independent study to students that reside in the county in which the ADA is reported or in the adjacent county to the county in which the ADA is reported.

 Return to Top